paulreonal/Metacrafters-Exercises/ETH + AVAX/Project 3/README.md

 ### Executing program
 To run this program, you can use Ethereum IDE, to run Solidity in a web browser.
 To get started, go to the Remix website at https://remix.ethereum.org/ then place the file, compile, then deploy.

+## Help
+This file is best supported in Ethereum Remix IDE for solana files.
+You can run this in your local IDE with a setup that supports solana files.
+For other issues, please create an issue in this repository.

+## Authors
+Paul Miguel Reonal

+## License
+This project is not under any license as it is a student project for learning in Metacrafters.